Nature on our Doorstep - New, The Down the Lane Wildlife Diary

 That leads us onto your beloved flower beds.
 Well, don't expect what you don't expect me to say - they will decimate them!
 What you have in flowers you may not get next year.
 In Autumn when the flower seeds pop, they'll hear it and believe me, they will go straight to it snatching the fallen seeds.
 We had a marvellous Lupin Garden, hundreds of Plants everywhere, then we got Chickens!
 The following Spring not a single flower grew!

-A fascinating fact about Chickens is they appear to have no fear of things which other pets do.
+A fascinating fact about them is they appear to have no fear of things which other pets do.
 A fine example of this are Strimmers and Lawnmowers.
 Don't expect them to fly out the way when you're approaching them, they will stand their ground until the last possible second.
 I've near had ready made Casserole a few times, especially when they're in the Undergrowth.

-Chickens are inquisitive creatures.
+They are inquisitive creatures.
 Even if they know there's probably not going to get any food, they will still venture into every open door just to have a nose and come bedtime, you could have quite a search on your hands.
 If you have a coal shed - they like them!

 Once they get to know you and the sound of their food pan being rattled, you should be able to round them up for bed.
 Another way is to 'herd' them in, walking behind them, arms outstretched - If you want them to go left, bring the right arm forward.
 But break the group and you've had it.
 See my video on How to get your chickens back in the Coop

 No matter how many you have, one will be an escapee, so check out any possible exit channels to the neighbours and roads.